-- Go scour for fresh pomelos at Tambun, and while you are at it, try to visit the forgotten petroglyphs.
+- Go scour for fresh pomelos at Tambun, and try to visit the forgotten petroglyphs while you are at it.

 - Visit the enigmatic and “haunted” Kellie’s Castle, built by a British businessman who died here.

-- Visit the Buddhist cave temples like Perak Tong and Kek Lok Tong.
+- Visit Ipoh’s Buddhist cave temples like Perak Tong and Kek Lok Tong.